 Benjamin carried out a PhD in Genetics with Prof. Susan Gasser at the FMI in Switzerland, where he studied epigenetic mechanisms of gene control using C. elegans.
 As a postdoc, he joined the group of Prof. Uri Alon at the Weizmann Institute in Israel, studying optimality principles in bacterial growth control.
 Since November 2019, he has been an SNSF Eccellenza Professor at the University of Bern.
 In his lab, he applies quantitative systems biology approaches to study optimality principles at a multi-cellular scale using C. elegans.

-Optimal Growth control
+Growth and size control

 2018, Cell reports